Zacari9/cloud-resume-journey/docs/projects/nas-journey.md

 **What I learned:** Bringing up the storage device is only part of the setup.
 Services also depend on the expected paths, shares, and persistent application data.

-The cache pool was a single-device Btrfs pool.
-It did not provide redundancy for the application data stored there.

 ## 2. Building Shared Storage and Client Backups